seewahtse/blog-api/README.md

-Certainly!
-Here's a template for a README.md file for your project:

 # Blog API

 Blog API is a simple RESTful API built with Flask and SQLAlchemy that allows users to create, read, update, and delete blog posts.